 |Title:||Team-Initiated Problem Solving for Improved Student Outcome|

-|Principal Investigator:||Horner, Robert||Grantee:||University of Oregon|
+|Principal Investigator:||Horner, Robert||Awardee:||University of Oregon|

-|Program:||Social and Behavioral Outcomes to Support Learning [Program Details]|
+|Program:||Social, Emotional, and Behavioral Competence [Program Details]|

 |Award Period:||03/1/2012-02/29/2016||Award Amount:||$2,523,998|